pedrolucaspalma/Valoriza.js/README.md

 ## What it is

 It contains an API that can register multiple users, set one user as an administrator and set multiple tags that may be applied as compliments to each user.

-It also contains a relational database to store all this information.
+It does this by using a relational database to store all this information.

 ## What was used
 Valoriza was written using TypeScript for all the logic and ran on Node.js.
 Additional Frameworks: Express.js